gristlabs/grist-static/README.md

 Or visit https://paulfitz.github.io/scrapyard/grist-static/

-The sequence above places a lot of links in the `page` directory.
-To collect files for uploading, use:
+The sequence above places a lot of links in the `page` directory, for convenience during development.
+To collect files for uploading, use instead:

 ```
 ./scripts/link_page_resources.sh copy